Email File Attachment Considerations

 Verify the File Format

+Files should only be sent in a format that you know the other side has the appropriate software to view.
 For example, not everyone has MS Publisher, Excel, or PowerPoint.
-If the other side does not have Excel and you send an Excel file to them, they will most likely not be able to open it.
+If the other side does not have Excel and you send them an Excel file, they may not be able to open it.

 When it Comes to Graphics and Photos

-They need not be larger than this for use on your website.
-Unless noted explicitly for specific areas by your theme or developer.
+They do not need to be larger than this for use on your website, either.
+Unless noted explicitly for a specific area by your theme or developer.
+Photos thousands of pixels wide quickly reach the 2-4M range.

 Just Ask First

+Consider the above issues so that you are viewed as a courteous and tech-savvy netizen.
 Just a little common courtesy can go a long way toward making you perceived as a person who is a pleasure to communicate with and who also understands the technology in which they participate.